event4u-app/data-helpers/starlight/src/content/docs/getting-started/installation.md

 description: Install Data Helpers in your PHP project
 ---

-Data Helpers can be installed via Composer and works with Laravel, Symfony, Doctrine, or plain PHP.
+Data Helpers can be installed via Composer and works with Laravel, Symfony, Doctrine or plain PHP.

 ## Requirements